jose-a-dlc05/product-feedback-app-BE/README.md

 - [PostgreSQL](https://www.postgresql.org/)
 - [Knex](https://knexjs.org/)

 So you have an idea of how my REST API is built please look at this table.
+Please note the highlighted endpoints are the only ones that currently work.
+The others can be considered as currently in development.

 <table>
   <tr>